-2.3.
-Soft Information as Source of Alternative Information in SME Credit Decision Making
+2.3 Soft Information as Source of Alternative Information in SME Credit Decision Making

 Relationship lending is based on soft information in credit decision making.
 Relationship lending is particularly relevant for SMEs (Petersen and Rajan, 1994; Howorth and Moro, 2012) because of the characteristics of the vagueness of SME's accounting information (Berger et al., 2001).
 Soft information is obtained through the relationship between the bank and the debtor.
-Soft information includes knowledge of colit analysts about the ability, character and reliability (trustworthiness) of prospective debtors.
-This information is 'soft' in the sense that it is difficound of the characteristics of the vagueness of the characteristics of the vagueness of SME's accounting information (Berger et al., 2001).
+Soft information includes knowledge of credit analysts about the ability, character and reliability (trustworthiness) of prospective debtors.
+This information is 'soft' in the sense that it is difficult to quantify and communicate to other parties, not even easy to verify by others (Cassar et al., 2015).